Ian-Blanshard/MP1-Personal-Portfolio/README.md

 * HTML
 * CSS

-Bootstrap CSS framework is utalized to structure the website and create a quick and easy to use navigation bar
+[Bootstrap CSS](https://getbootstrap.com/) framework is utalized to structure the website, allowing me to easily create a responsive website and create a quick and easy to use navigation bar.

 Git and GitHub

-FontAwesome
+[FontAwesome](https://fontawesome.com/) was used for the logos of Linkedin, GitHub and Facebook.
+These logos formed part of the footer and were used as links to the sites.

-Google Fonts
+[Google Fonts](https://fonts.google.com/) was used to browse, select and as a source of the font I used on this site.

 ======